yegor256/blog/_posts/2018/apr/2018-04-03-donations-via-zerocracy.md

 to collect money, which include an obvious "tip jar" button on your GitHub project page.
 The chances anyone will pay
 [are low](https://news.ycombinator.com/item?id=14446516) though.
-In my opinion, this is mostly because nobody trusts you enough&mdash;they are not sure you will use the money to make the product better.
+In my opinion, this is mostly because nobody trusts you enough---they are not sure you will use the money to make the product better.
 Most likely you will just spend it and nothing will change.
 But they want the product, not to make you happier.
 At least that's what I feel when I see a [Patreon](https://patreon.com/) button.